-2019/20 £'000 2018/19 £'000 Rental Income from Investment Property 9,672 10,122 Direct operating expenses arising from Investment Property (970) (815) Net Gain/(Loss) 8,702 9,307
+£'000 £'000 Rental Income from Investment Property 6,440 9,672 Direct Operating Expenses arising from Investment Property (1,382) (970) Net Gain/(Loss) 5,058 8,702

 Investment Property valuations were reviewed to identify assets that could have experienced a significant change in value.
-All such assets identified were valued as at 1 April 2019.
+All such assets identified were valued as at 1 October 2020.
+Consideration was given to subsequent movements and nothing identified which merited further adjustments